YbicG/OrbitModule/README.md

 		isSpiraling -> If true move in a spiral.
 		SpiralWidth -> Width between spirals.

-## TriangularOrbit: Orbits a position in a triangular movement.
+## TriangularOrbit - Orbits a position in a triangular movement.
 	### ARGS:
 		Part -> Part to be rotated.
 		Time -> Time until completion.